 Investment property analysis: You get what you inspect.

 Another critical task is to coordinate the property inspection.
 The idea is to hire a licensed inspector to make sure the property does not have any hidden problems.
 These people are trained to look for warning signs and damaged areas of the building.
 They will be able to tell you whether there are any major structural problems with the property that will affect its value.
 This is critical because you do not want to get stuck with a structurally questionable property.
 You will also want to factor in the amenities available in the property.
 Things like appliances, landscaping, extra closets, a nice yard, a garage, etc., will all improve the perceived value of the property.
 Tallying up the value of these amenities, along with your analysis of the numbers and the property inspection, should provide everything you need to know about the property itself to make an informed decision.

 Another factor that impacts value is the neighborhood in which the property is located.
 Few people want to move into a neighborhood properties located near railroad tracks or busy streets.
 It is always smart to take inventory of these types of annoyances and statistics into consideration when determining a property’s true value.

-Another way to evaluate the desirability of a neighborhood is to analyze the amount of jobs available in the area.
+According to Unclutterer, another way to evaluate the desirability of a neighborhood is to analyze the amount of jobs available in the area.
 If there are a lot of jobs, the area will be stable and will have enough renters to.
 Most people don’t want to live far away from where they work, so they will be willing to pay more money each month to live somewhere more convenient.
 If the property is located near a lot of important sectors and business areas, then the value of that property will usually be much higher than it would otherwise.